-Now the main question is how many days do you need here.
+Now the main question is how many days you do need here.
 Let me tell you, for the city itself you don’t need more than one.
 It is small enough to make a one day visit perfect.
 But since coming to Merida is mostly because of visiting the Maya cities around, then it is really when you need to calculate your time, which cities you want to visit, and how many.
 We spared 2 days to visit 2 sites.
-Gladly I would have stayed longer and keep visiting many others but my plan for this trip included 3 other countries, therefore I was limited in time.
+Gladly I would have stayed longer and keep visiting as many others as possible but my plan for this trip included 3 other countries, therefore I was limited in time.

-When talking about food this was the only place from all the ones we’ve been in Mexico where we did not find good restaurants, and the ones were really few with a clearly more touristy clientèle.
+When talking about food this was the only place from all the ones we’ve been in Mexico where we did not find good restaurants, and the ones were really few with a clearly more touristy clientele.
 Even when we asked at the hotel for a real Mexican place we’ve been told wonders of one which resulted to be such a tourist trap and so bad quality that it was unacceptable.
 Surely you will be told of this place, but even I cannot remember the name don’t worry, you will know straight away which one is by the look from outside.
 Has opened big windows so you can see in full inside and has two floors, but you don’t need much more information than seeing by yourself the kind of people inside.
 Do you see any Mexicans? no, then who do you see?
 Americans, right, then this is the place.
 Absolutely avoid it.
 Just next door, on the art deco building with the art deco silver doors there is a nice Mexican fast food style restaurant.
 That was really good.
 Quesadillas were great, and so the soups and anything we ordered.

 For more information visit Wikipedia and Wikitravel sites.
 Mexico’s currency is the Mexican Peso (MXN, MEX$ or $).
 Please note that any price reference is true as from when this guide was created, therefore check prices in advance as with the time they change.

-What to see and do in Merida:
+What to see and do in Merida

-- Zocalo/Plaza Grande An UNESCO world heritage site, is the main historic colonial area, one of the largest in the New World.
+- Zocalo – Plaza Grande An UNESCO world heritage site, is the main historic colonial area, one of the largest in the New World.

 -Cathedral of San Ildefonso Built in 1598 this is the first cathedral ever to be built in the New World.